Customer Feedback and Pictures

 I am sure you will get hundreds of e-mails but I HAVE to put in my two cents.
 I met you today in Puyallup at the Art and Rubber Stamp festival.
 I am so happy and excited that I found your booth.

 Your work is awesome and you have everything!
 You answered my questions before I even knew what to ask.
+Thanks for a wonderful service.
+I look forward to doing business with you.
+Continued success,

 Hi VV's Prints,